Once we started to think about traveling to Russia we knew – we will be traveling by train in Russia.

 - Don’t forget to bring a passport with you in order to travel by train in Russia.
 Otherwise you will not be allowed to board a train.

-When buying a ticket for train journey you will have an option to choose if you want a bedding set.
+When buying Russian train ticket you will have an option to choose if you want a bedding set.
 Set includes two sheets, pillow case and towel.
 Everything’s clean and packed in a plastic packaging.
 On the train there are mattresses, pillows and blankets, at least one for every passenger.

 If you forget to select it when buying a ticket, there is an option to buy the same set on the train.
 In summer of 2016 it cost us 133 Rubles each (about 2 EUR/ 2,2 USD).

 Our route was as following: Moscow – Kungur – Omsk – Novosibirsk – Irkutsk – Krasnoyarsk – Novosibirsk.
-In total on trains we spent about 90 hours.
-Counting in time spent in buses and minibuses (marshrutka) we were on the road for almost 5 days out of 29.
+In total we spent about 90 hours on trains.
+Counting in time spent on buses and minibuses (marshrutka) we were on the road for almost 5 days out of 29.
 Two times we were traveling for about 30 hours straight, spending on the train 2 nights and 1 full day.
 Rest of the journeys were shorter.

-We chose cheapest sleeper class, called plackarta (плацкарта).
+We chose the cheapest sleeper class, called plackarta (плацкарта).
 You have your own bed, but there are no curtains or walls.
 We felt perfectly fine, nevertheless.
 Already next class provides you with much more privacy, as there are only 4 of you in one “room” not 50.
 But at the same time if you have some problems with any of your fellow passengers it could be not too nice.
-And ticket in this case also costs about 2x or 3x more.
+And ticket in this case also costs about 2 or 3 times more.

 Right from the very first trip, 30 hour journey from Moscow to Kungur, we realized how wrong were our assumptions about how traveling by train in Russia looks like.